The Port Curtis and Leichhardt District Hospital - an early start

 This hospital ceased operation by mid-1859 at which time the residents petitioned Governor Denison that the private hospital site be set aside as a "Benevolent Institution" to be funded by fees and fines raised at the Court House.
 Subsequently two organisations were established which would have a long-term role in the care of the sick and needy in Rockhampton.
 These were the Port Curtis and Leichhardt District Hospital and the Benevolent Society.[3]

-The enlarged hospital was reopened in 1860 and an additional wing was added in 1865.[3]
+An enlarged hospital was opened on the river bank in 1860 and an additional wing was added in 1865.[3]
 In 1861, Dr William Callaghan arrived in Rockhampton and was appointed District Coroner and Government Medical Officer as well as taking on the role of House Surgeon at the hospital.[2]
 Horses were among his many interests and Rockhampton's Callaghan Park Racecourse is named after him.

 The more substantial hospital served the community until 1868, by which time it had become very overcrowded.
 It is reported that:

-The building was extended in the late 1870's and additional buildings were constructed on the site in the 1880's.
+The new buildings were extended in the late 1870's and additional buildings were constructed on the site in the 1880's.
 These were designed by another local architect, John Wilson.[4]
 In his book on the history of Rockhampton, Mr A E Hermann provides considerable detail on the difficulties which the local committee experienced in dealing with Governments of the day.

-Perhaps the most amazing view of all is provided by this wide format early 1900's photograph which shows the building and a number of staff-members as well as Rockhampton's first ambulance vehicle.
+Perhaps the most amazing view of all is provided by this wide format early 1900's photograph which shows the building and a number of staff-members as well as Rockhampton's first ambulance vehicle (Image 4).

 Although the remaining nineteenth century buildings on the Rockhampton Hospital site were demolished in 1986, many other notable buildings co-existed with them for decades.
 We will examine some of these, based on information and photographs which are part of the ACHHA collection.

-A very well known building on the site was the Lady Goodwin Maternity Hospital which was on the western end of the main building running parallel to North Street.
+A very well-known building on the site was the Lady Goodwin Maternity Hospital which was on the western end of the main building running parallel to North Street (Image 7).

 .